 Yes.
-Los Rios' agreement with Sacramento Regional Transit (SacRT) is still in place for the fall semester, as SacRT is still providing regional service.
+Los Rios' agreement with Sacramento Regional Transit (SacRT) is still in place, as SacRT is still providing regional service.
 Many students at the Los Rios colleges rely on SacRT service to get to work or for other personal transportation needs.

 Because our campuses are not open for the distribution of student access cards, SacRT is distributing passes directly to students.
 Once students pay their UTP fee, they will be sent a link to the UTP online request form.
 After students submit the form, the UTP will be sent to the mailing address on file in eServices.

 Students enrolled in the summer 2021 or fall 2021 semester pay the universal transit pass (UTP) fee as part of their mandatory fees.
 The UTP allows eligible students to use Sacramento Regional Transit (SacRT) bus and light rail services at a lower price.

 Students who have paid their UTP fee will be given a link to the UTP online request form.
 After students submit the form, their eligibility will be confirmed and the UTP will be mailed to the student's mailing address on file in eServices.

 The UTP applies to all SacRT services, including light rail and buses.
 The UTP is valid 24 hours per day, seven days per week, for any purpose.
 As the region continues to respond to COVID-19, SacRT has temporarily reduced service.
 Learn more about Sacramento Regional Transit services.

 If fall 2021 classes are online, then why are students still being charged for the Universal Transit Pass (UTP)?

 Students are still being charged the UTP fee for fall 2021, but at 50% off the normal UTP price.